cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 The `ThermalZone `is the unit volume for heating and cooling demand calculation.
 A Building may have several `ThermalZone`, for instance in the case of mixed-usage building, or to distinguish rooms or zones with different orientations (i.e. solar gains) and/or thermal behaviour.

 These `ThermalZone` objects are separated from each other and from the outside by `ThermalBoundary` objects.
 These `ThermalBoundary` objects may or not correspond to the CityGML `_BoundarySurface`.
-To count the `globalSolarIrradiance` incident on `_BoundarySurface` in the building energy balance, every `ThermalBoundary` delimiting the `ThermalZone` from outside should however be related (relation `correspondsTo`) with a `_BoundarySurface`.

-If occupied, a `ThermalZone` must be related to at less 1 `UsageZone`, which contains the usage boundary conditions required for the heating and cooling demand calculation (see Occupancy Module).
+If occupied, a `ThermalZone` must be related to at least 1 `UsageZone`, which contains the usage boundary conditions required for the heating and cooling demand calculation (see Occupancy Module).
 One `ThermalZone` may be related to several `UsageZone` for simplified modelling of mixed-usage space, in which case the usage boundary conditions of the `UsageZone` should be aggregated or weighted according with their floorArea.

 ## Extension of CityGML building objects